High-Quality Jewelry Tumbling Media Manufacturer from China

 Different tumbling media for jewelry has a different threshold for wear and tear.

-While ceramic and stainless steel media will last a long time, plastic and walnut shell media will get exhausted pretty quickly.
+While ceramic and stainless steel media will last a long time, plastic and walnut media will get exhausted pretty quickly.

 8. What size of tumbling media for jewelry should I buy?